apbertoletti/Net.Migration.POC/README.md

 You can run the follow commands directly on the Package Manager Console in Visual Studio:

-1. Set the Startup Project (Solution explorer) and the Default Project (Package manager console window) to the console migration project
+1. Set the Startup Project (Solution explorer window) and the Default Project (Package manager console window) to the console migration project

 2. Adding new migration
 ~~~